Getting started

 The chinook example discussed in this tutorial can also be found in

-the github repo under the examples/chinook
+the github repo under the examples/chinook directory (there are a

 few more tests included for reference).